N1N0BLA/Python---Exploratory-Data-Analysis-on-Spotify-2023-Dataset-/README.md

 Code: **`print(...)`**
 - Function: Prints the calculated correlation values for the specific musical attribute pairs.
 - Purpose: To display the correlation values in the console for interpretation.

+Heatmap Visualization
+Code:**`plt.figure(figsize=(8, 6))`**
+- Function: Initializes the plot with a figure size of 8 by 6 inches.
+- Purpose: To set the dimensions of the plot for better clarity and presentation.

+Code: **`sns.heatmap(correlation_matrix, annot=True, cmap='coolwarm', center=0)`**
+- Function: Generates a heatmap from the correlation_matrix using the seaborn library.
+- **`annot=True`**: Annotates each cell with the correlation coefficient values.
+- **`cmap='coolwarm'`**: Specifies the color scheme (blue for negative correlations, red for positive correlations).
+- **`center=0`**: Centers the color palette around 0, ensuring that neutral correlations (0) are represented by a neutral color (e.g., white or gray).
+- Purpose: To visually represent the strength and direction of the correlation between various musical attributes (such as streams, energy, danceability, etc.) in the dataset.
+Positive correlations are shown in shades of red, while negative correlations are in blue, making it easy to identify relationships.

+Code:**` plt.title("Correlation Matrix for Streams and Musical Attributes")`**
+- Function: Adds a title to the heatmap plot.
+- Purpose: To label the plot and provide context, explaining that the plot represents the correlation matrix for streams and other musical attributes.

+Code: **`plt.show()`**
+- Function: Displays the heatmap plot.
+- Purpose: To render the plot and make it visible.

  ___
 ### PROBLEM 6: Playlist and Stream Correlation Analysis